for this workshop

 organized by

 This workshop, sponsored by AIM and the NSF, will be devoted to the complete classification of maximal hyperbolic arithmetic reflection groups.
-About 15 years ago, the number of such groups was shown to be finite, leaving open the possibility of fully determining all of them, in a way that makes them accessible for other applications, e.g., to the study of crystallographic sphere packings.
-Recent advances, both theoretical and algorithmic, make it plausible that with sufficient collaborative effort by experts in diverse areas from geometry/topology, dynamics, arithmetic groups, and number theory, we will be able to complete this program.
+About 15 years ago, the number of such was shown to be finite, leaving open the possibility of fully determining all such, in a way that makes them accessible for other applications, e.g., the study of crystallographic sphere packings.
+Recent advances, both theoretical and algorithmic, make it plausible that with sufficient collaborative effort by experts in diverse areas from geometry/topology, dynamics, arithmetic groups, and number theory, will be able to complete this program.
+In the 2020 online version of this workshop, three groups made progress formulating and resolving questions.
+In particular, the question of when an Apollonian-type group preserves a quadratic form was answered, and bounds were found on the parameters that can be used to determine the signature of that form.

 The main topics of the workshop are: